top of page

 Blue Green Amber - The blue color is more rare, the green more common, and their mixture is beautiful.

 The Deepest Blue - Indonesia can produce is this.
-These pieces are not translucent, but their colors are unmatchable.
+These pieces are not translucent, but their colours are unmatchable.
 Very rare and collectable.

 The Lightest Blue - Is when pure yellow amber contains a rich blue when toplit.
 It is desirable for the amber to be clear yellow, and gemmy blue.
 Very rare and sought after.